esheldon/wq/README.md

 Tips and Tricks
 ---------------

-* Normally your environment is not set up when you run a command unless the command is a login shell like "bash".
+* Normally your environment is not set up when you run a command unless the command runs a login shell like "bash" or "screen".
 You can get your setup by sourcing your startup script. e.g.

         wq sub -c "source ~/.bashrc; command"

+  You can also just run a script that sets up your environment and runs the command.
 * If you don't want to submit a batch job in the background using nohup, you can run the command "screen" and then run a command series that is followed by "exit".
 This will free up the slot when you finish.

         wq sub -c screen
         command1; command2; exit

 Getting Statistics For the Cluster and Queue
 --------------------------------------------